 - ICMPD is an active member of the OSCE Alliance Against Trafficking in Persons

 - ICMPD supports the Alliance 8.7 initiative to achieve the Sustainable Development Goal (SDG) Targets related to trafficking in human beings.
-ICMPD regularly joins ILO Action Pledge by committing efforts towards achivement of SDG 8.7 and in paricular the eradication of child trafficking and child labour.
+ICMPD regularly joins ILO Action Pledge by committing efforts towards the achievement of SDG 8.7 and in particular the eradication of child trafficking and child labour.

-Please select desired language to download document in that language
+Please select the preferred language version to view the document

 |Media and Trafficking in Human Beings Guidelines||2017|

 |Brief Guidance and Indicators for Identification of Victims of Trafficking in Bosnia and Herzegovina||2017||EN BS|